AlexeyDzyubaP/yolov5_reduced_classes/README.md

 The dataset used in this work is a filtered COCO dataset with 3 classes: Person, Pet (Cat+Dog), Vehicle (car+bus+truck).

-## 1. Creating a custom dataset
-To create a custom dataset dataset custom_dataset/filter.py is used with COCO labels file (json).
-Example: **python filter.py --input_json c:\users\you\annotations\instances_train2017.json --output_json c:\users\you\annotations\filtered.json --categories person dog cat**.
-Then, using custom_dataset/coco2yolo.ipynb, the filtered COCO format labels are converted into yolo format labels (json -> txt).

-## 2. Training yolov5 model using custom dataset
-For training the yolov5 model a data config file must be created (dataset.yaml).
-Dataset config file is a file that defines 1) the dataset root directory path and relative paths to train / val / test image directories (or .txt files with image paths) and 2) a class names dictionary.
-After that the model yolov5n model was trained in 200 epochs.

-## 3. Validation for custom trained and original models

-## 4. Detection comparison with the base model
+# Results comparison with the base model

-In addition to the validation results, it would be beneficial to look at the detection examples and compare them to the results of the base model, image by image.
+Let's look at the detection examples and compare them to the results of the base model, image by image.
 As we compare the models using test images we can obeserve minor differences in most cases (slight change in confidence score and bounding box size and position).
 However, in some cases the custom model appears to have an advantage.

-When comparing detection results LEFT is base model RIGHT is custom model.
+When comparing detection results LEFT is *base model* RIGHT is *custom model*.
 ### Contrast

 The custom model seems to show better results compared to the base YOLOv5 in cases where the object doesn't stand out against the background.
 A good example for such case is a vehicle driver/passenger covered by the reflection of a window.
 With another complication in the form of dim lighting inside the vehicle, we get a hardly recognizable upper body silhouette.